kswope/book-learnin/README.md

 ### Item 28: Familiarize Yourself with Module and Class Hooks

-__My Note: I'll probably always regret using this stuff unless I'm writing something like rails or rspec.__
+__My Note: I'll probably always regret getting fancy with this stuff unless I'm writing something like rails or rspec.__

+* All of the hook methods should be defined as singleton methods.

+* The hooks that are called when a method is added, removed, or undefined only receive the name of the method, not the class where the change occurred.
+Use the value of self if you need to know this.

+* Defining a singleton_method_added hook will trigger itself.

+* Don’t override the extend_object, append_features, or prepend_features
+  methods.
+Use the extended, included, or prepended hooks instead.

+### Item 29: Invoke super from within Class Hooks

+> Keep in mind that since modules can insert class hooks, it’s not always
+> obvious when the hook you’re writing might override another one higher up in
+> the inheritance hierarchy.
+Using super is good way to future-proof your
+> code, but ultimately, you’ll have to use your best judgment.

+### Item 30: Prefer define_method to method_missing